kplazascp/stock-analysis/README.md

 `Dim tickerEndingPrices(12) As Single`

-After this, it is time to create a `for` loop that will initialize the `tickerVolumes` to zero `For i = 0 To 11`
+After this, it is time to create a `for` loop that will initialize the `tickerVolumes` to zero

+`For i = 0 To 11`
         `tickerVolumes(i) = 0`
     `Next i`

-And create a `for` loop that will loop over all the rows in the spreadsheet, in this `for` loop, we will write a script that increases the current `tickerVolumes` (stock ticker volume) variable and adds the ticker volume for the current stock ticker.
+And created a `for` loop that will loop over all the rows in the spreadsheet, in this `for` loop, we will write a script that increases the current `tickerVolumes` (stock ticker volume) variable and adds the ticker volume for the current stock ticker.

 `''2b) Loop over all the rows in the spreadsheet. `
     `For i = 2 To RowCount`

         `'3a) Increase volume for current ticker`
         `tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value`

 We then wrote an `if-then` statement to check if the current row is the last row and if it is, assign the current closing price.

 `'3b) Check if the current row is the first row with the selected tickerIndex. ` `If Cells(i - 1, 1).Value <> tickers(tickerIndex) And Cells(i, 1).Value = tickers(tickerIndex) Then`
   `tickerStartingPrices(tickerIndex) = Cells(i, 6).Value`
 `End If`

-Then, we wrote a script that increases the `tickerIndex` if the next row´s ticker doesn´t match the previous row´s ticker `'If the next row’s ticker doesn’t match, increase the tickerIndex.` `'3d Increase the tickerIndex. `
+Then, we wrote a script that increases the `tickerIndex` if the next row´s ticker doesn´t match the previous row´s ticker

+`'If the next row’s ticker doesn’t match, increase the tickerIndex.` `'3d Increase the tickerIndex. `
   `If Cells(i + 1, 1).Value <> tickers(tickerIndex) And Cells(i, 1).Value = tickers(tickerIndex) Then`
       `tickerIndex = tickerIndex + 1`
   `End If`
 `Next i`

-Finally, we used a for loop to loop through all the arrays to output `Ticker`, `Total Daily Volume` and `Return` `'4) Loop through your arrays to output the Ticker, Total Daily Volume, and Return. `
+Finally, we used a for loop to loop through all the arrays to output `Ticker`, `Total Daily Volume` and `Return`

+`'4) Loop through your arrays to output the Ticker, Total Daily Volume, and Return. `
     `For i = 0 To 11`